surya0702/CodeForcesBot/README.md

 This ChatBot's Intention is to bridge the gap of finding problems based on the topics with ease through a console.

 # References
-	# Installation

 	pip install requests
 Allows us to send HTTP requests easily.

 	pip install pyttsx3
 For converting Text to speech.

 	pip install random
 For Selecting a random object in a given range

 	pip install datetime
 For finding Date and Time.
-	# Documentation